kalanpeace/kalanpeace/README.md

-Building the next way to shop
+Discovering the next way to shop
 • <a href="./caeliai">Caeliai repo</a>
 • Blog — https://kalanpeace.com
 • LinkedIn — https://linkedin.com/in/kalanpeace